Citadel-Station-13/Citadel-Station-13-RP/code/modules/mining/tools/kinetic/README.md

 Maintainer approval should be sought before major upgrades, downgrades, and additions.

 Without sugarcoating it, this is, in-fact, the 'practically self-sufficient gamer tools for space explorers' folder.
-Because of that, we have very stringest standards for tweaks.
+Because of that, we have very stringent standards for tweaks.